Insurance “Assurance” (with video)

 Get your newly-issued ACORD Certificate in minutes!

 Before you agree to hire any contractor, they can call their agent, and literally within minutes (during normal business hours Monday through Friday, between 9 AM – 5 PM), you’ll get via email your newly-issued ACORD certificate at no charge, from their insurance provider.

-This newly-issued certificate shows YOUR name & address PLUS the contractor’s name & address with coverage info, all for your project.
+This newly-issued certificate shows YOUR name & address PLUS the contractor’s name & address with coverage info for your project.